 “Your exam results are based on the total number of correct answers that you selected.
 There are no deductions for wrong answers.
 The score is then converted to a scaled score, which adjusts for any minor differences in difficulty across the different exam forms.
 This scaled score represents an examinee’s ability level and is compared to the minimum ability level for that exam, which has been determined by subject-matter experts through psychometric statistical methods.”

-Many including myself think you need a scaled score of 70% or higher to pass the PE exam.
-This is equivalent to a ‘C’ grade, or average student performance.
-The point is, I’m reemphasizing how the exam isn’t too difficult if you properly prepare.
+Many, including myself, believe that you need a scaled score of 70% or higher to pass the PE exam.
+This equates to a ‘C’ grade, or average student performance.
+The takeaway is that the exam isn’t too daunting if you prepare well.